mcmpdouglas/jekyll-now/about.md

 permalink: /about/
 ---
 ### This website
-This blog is maintained by Étienne Labrie-Dion, coordinator of this core facility.
+This blog is maintained by the coordinator of the core facility.

 ### The MCMP